martkartasev/BTBackchainingRL/README.md

 # How to run
 Run one of the test mission configurations under "Experiments".

-# How to use tensorboard
+# How to view the Stable-Baselines integrated tensorboard

+The logging has already been set up.
+Running the training examples will generate tensorboard files into a separate directory which can be viewed with the following command.

 ```
 tensorboard --logdir <tensorboard directory>